 We do not use vulnerability scanning and/or scanning to PCI standards.

-We only provide articles and information.
-We never ask for personal or private information like names, phone-numbers, physical addresses, email addresses or credit card numbers.
+We only provide articles, information and Machine shop services.
+We never ask for credit card numbers.

 We do not use Malware Scanning.